cummingsbeau/liri/README.md

 - Rotten Tomatoes Rating.
 - Rotten Tomatoes URL.

-If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+If the user doesn't type a movie in, the program will output data for the movie 'The Bee Movie'

+# Bands In Town
+`node liri.js concert-this`

+This will output the following information:
+-Date of the most recent concert.
+-Venue name.
+-Local time of concert.
+-Location of concert.

 # Do What It Says
 `node liri.js do-what-it-says`

-Using the `fs` Node package, LIRI will take the text inside of log.txt and then use it to call one of LIRI's commands.
+Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-Right now it will run `spotify-this-song` for "never going to give you up,".